pettertesdal/portfolio-website/content/blog/my-first-post.md

 ---
-title: "🎉The First Post of This New System is finally live!"
+title: "The First Post of This New System is finally live!"
 date: "2024-03-11"
 author: "Petter Tesdal"
 ---